(This page revised December 14, 2016)

 |web||1 A pattern with an irregular network of colored lines, used by Parker for barrel visulation on black Vacumatic Juniors (shown near right), or the much more regular rectangular-block pattern used on the “Golden Web” Vacumatic Junior.
 (Shown far right; Parker referred to this color simply as “Brown.’)
 See also Golden Web.
 2 Synonym for shoulder; see shoulder.|

 1 A “house brand” of fountain pens produced by the National Pen Products Company for Sears, Roebuck & Co., e.g., the Skyrocket illustrated below.
 There is more information on Webster pens in this article on house-brand pens.
 See also National.
 2 (Webster Pen Company) A fountain pen manufacturing company located in New York City; thought by one source to have been founded c.
 1903 and to have failed c.
 1920.
-Known to me from a single entry in Lockwood’s Directory of the Paper and Stationery Trade, Vol. 34, dated 1909.
+I have seen business listings for Webster from the period 1904 to 1909.

 |Weidlich||1 (O. E. Weidlich Pen Company) A pen manufacturing company located in Cincinnati, Ohio; founded by Otto Emil Weidlich c.
 1889 to produce gold pens (dip nibs) and holders, stylographic pens, and fountain pens.
 Weidlich himself patented eyedropper-filling (U.S. Patents Nos 422,474 and 556,522), matchstick-filling (U.S. Patent No 766,560), and sleeve-filling (U.S. Patent No 818,803) fountain pens.
 The company ceased operation in 1914, and its entire assets were sold to Betzler & Wilson of Akron, Ohio, which moved everything to Akron to expand its own production.
 O. E. Weidlich was formally dissolved in 1915.
 See also Betzler & Wilson.
 2 (Weidlich & Simpson Pen Company, also Weidlich-Simpson Pen Company) A fountain pen manufacturing company located in Cincinnati, Ohio; founded in 1911 by O. E. Weidlich, H. F. McGee, H. C. Bartlett, Jr., and N. C. Smith, and lasted at least into the 1920s.
 3 (O. M. Weidlich Pen Company.
 Inc.) A fountain pen manufacturing company located in Cincinnati, Ohio; founded in 1913 by David Lorbach, C. Ward, L. Kichbath, A. K. Nippert, and L. A. Carver, with O. M. Weidlich as manager.
 4 (Wm.
 Weidlich & Bro.
 Company) A manufacturers’ agent and distributor located in St. Louis, Missouri; the company also did business as the Wright Pen and Stylus Company, and in that capacity it sold a rebranded version of O. E. Weidlich’s matchstick filler.|